 You’ve got a set of information that you want to get across to your blog readers or people who are searching for resources on recruitment, but maybe it’s a little on the bland side.
 Let’s look at how your content can get sexy – in other words, finding a hot topic in the recruiting industry and turning it into forms of content that will get your readers engaged, wanting more, and turning to your business as their go-to source of information.
 When you can become an expert in your field, you’ll attract more clients and better candidates – the whole point of creating recruiting content on your site.
 Here’s the type of sexy content your site needs:

 Everyone wants to know what’s hot and happening, whether its fashion, cool slang, or technology.
-Recruitment content is no different.
+Marketing content for recruitment agencies is no different.
 Identify the hottest trends in the recruiting and staffing industry and relay them to your readers.
 Like you, other recruiters and hiring managers want to stay on trend, and they’re out there searching for this information, so why not be the one to deliver it?

 Do your research on what’s hot and what’s not, like the way things are changing with improved technology, or how there’s an increase in millennials and Generation Z’ers taking over the workforce, as an example of some current trends.
 Content that digs deeper into these trends and lets recruiters know what should be doing to modernize their hiring strategy will become a must-read.
 Tap into people’s FOMO (fear of missing out) as the motivation to want to know what’s trending.